 KR: Construct X on time and on budget

-The method you’ve asked about is called Top-Down Cascading OKRs.
+The method you’ve asked about is called top-down cascading OKRs.
 To summarize, the KRs from the top-level organizational OKRs become departmental Objectives.
-Then the KRs of the departmental OKRs become the Os for the team Objectives, and that process trickles down until you’ve reached the OKRs for individuals.
+Then the KRs of the departmental OKRs become the O for the team Objectives, and that process trickles down until you’ve reached the OKRs for individuals.
 It’s a great way to align goal setting and make sure everyone is working on the same thing (or, conversely, no one is working on the same thing).